eartsar/blog/content/reflections.md

 For a more filled out six week trip, I'd do what I mentioned above, but spend a few more days in the southeast - a week if you go into Florida (but... is it really worth it?).
 I'd do LA in addition to SF, and go up to Seattle after Portland.
 You also might have a few days to play with for New York or Boston - though I've personally been there enough.

+***

 **Did you get sick of driving after a while?**

 **Not really.** There were small stretches (getting to Sacramento, going through Idaho) that were kind of rough after a few hours, but overall it really helps having a car that you enjoy driving.
 Aron and I also had a loose system - if you felt motivated to drive, just do it, and keep going until you have to tap out.
 We didn't have defined shifts.
 This meant sometimes I did all the driving on a particular day, and sometimes Aron did the majority.
 Between our music, audiobooks, the car, and our swapping system, driving almost never felt like a chore, and the time flew by.
+I would say that these points were critical for having a successful road trip, at least for us.

+***

+**Music?
+Also, what's with King Kunta?**

+When I was driving, I found myself returning to **Odesza**, **Thievery Corperaetion**, and **CHVRCHES** a lot.
+Aron did a lot of **Panic!
+At the Disco**.
+We listened to the entire **Incubus** discography at least once.

+When sick of music, we finished up the Riyria Revelations audiobooks.

+King Kunta is meant to be listened on loop endlessly.

+***

 **Did you get along with your brother for the four weeks you two were stuck in a car?**

 Yeah.
 Aron's easy to get along with.
 He wanted to murder me somewhere in Idaho.
 I nearly left him out in the middle of the Badlands.
 Besides those moments, things went just fine.

+***

 **Overall, what did you learn from the trip?**

 I think that I, and probably people in general, really underestimate the vastly different cultural identities that these regions have.
 It's easy to identify as American, and to view all these places as American going in, but when I actually visited some of these places, I came to the realization that I didn't have a remotely complete mental image of what "American" truly is.
 When I walked into New Orleans, I thought "creole".
-When we drove into Santa Fe, I thought "spanish".
+When we drove into Santa Fe, I thought “Spanish".
 We hit up Cody, Wyoming - perhaps in some ways a quintessential American town - and it turns out that the culture of that place feels separated from the rest of the country entirely.

-It's perhaps accusational, but even recognizing these vastly different cultures as all being American doesn't quite do it either.
+It's perhaps an accusation to say, but even recognizing these vastly different cultures as all being American doesn't quite do it either.
 Who hasn't said, out loud, *we're so diverse*?
 Yet, so few of us - especially us younger folk - really know what that means beyond a mere concept.
 And this concept is completely separate from seeing a sight so very unique - something so different from where you may hail from, that relating is impossible.
 Seeing and absorbing the dissonance one feels in knowing both this other place you're in, and the place you're from, are American, but have so little in common is so integral to the road trip experience.
 It's a sentiment that I felt often (it's impossible to avoid), and only in repetition did I feel like I was started to "get it"... and in turn "getting" what being an American really is.
 That despite visiting a dozen different worlds, they all make up a greater whole of this country.
 You don't see this degree of diversity when walking down the streets of New York, or reading a Times article filled with so many well taken pictures.
-You don't appreciate it by merely aknowledging that it exists.
+You don't appreciate it by merely acknowledging that it exists.
 You have to confront it yourself.

 Even the places that were more familiar to me, be it through common media or a sense of familiarity - places such as Chicago, Vegas, and Portland, even they must feel as foreign to someone else, as NOLA and Cody felt for me.